lardemua/atom/atom_examples/rrbot/README.md

-# RGB_RGB_SYSTEM
+# RRBOT

-The **rrbot** is a robotic system meant to be use in simple tests and to serve as example for ATOM beginners.
+The **rrbot**, i.e, RGB RGB roBot is a robotic system meant to be use in simple tests and to serve as example for ATOM beginners.

 ![gazebo](docs/system.png)